Silvia-debnath/Silvia-debnath/README.md

 # 💫 About Me:
 A passionate SRM 26 graduate proficient in full-stack web development and cloud technologies.
-Eager to build innovative solutions and currently expanding my skillset in the exciting domains of Artificial Intelligence and Machine Learning.
+Eager to build innovative solutions and currently expanding my skillset in the exciting domains of Cloud Computing and Machine Learning.
 Constantly seeking opportunities to learn and contribute to impactful projects.

 ## 🌐 Socials: